 Another common saying is “don’t judge a book by its cover” – but unfortunately, its human nature to do just that.
 I worked for one of the top book publishers in Australia for a while, so I can tell you that getting the cover of each book “just right”, was a big deal!
 Considerable time and effort was spent crafting a cover that would grab the eye of its intended readership, inviting the potential reader to take the book off the shelf, and read the blurb on the back.
 They knew the power of the right image!

-What makes a good website image is fairly straight-forward – good quality (clear, in focus, with minimal pixelation, blurriness or fuzziness), high resolution, and when it comes to photos, preferably professionally taken.
+What makes a good website image is fairly straight-forward – good quality (clear, in focus, with minimal pixelation, blurriness or fuzziness), high resolution, and when it comes to photos, preferrably professionally taken.

 But there’s a lot more to consider in choosing the right images for your website.
 The right image will not only attract the attention of your target audience, but lend credibility to your business.